-This report is in response to comments made by certain economists who contend that having some form of negative incentive on carbohydrates would have no effect on Type 2 Diabetes and it sequellae.
-We content quite the opposite and in early 2009 had prepare a report on the costs of Type 2 Diabetes and used the general consensus that the primary cause was obesity.
-Perhaps the logical jump needed some filling in.
-This report attempts to accomplish that task.
+This document is in response to comments made by certain economists who contend that having some form of negative incentive on carbohydrates would have no effect on Type 2 Diabetes and it sequelae.
+We contend quite the opposite and in early 2009 we had prepared a report on the costs of Type 2 Diabetes and used the general consensus that the primary cause was obesity.
+The logical jump in that report required some filling in.
+This document attempts to accomplish that task.